 - Top with crushed peppermint candy, being careful to use the chunks and not the finely crushed powdery stuff.

 - Allow to set.
 Then break into pieces.
-Store in an airtight container.
+Store in an airtight container. ย

 Notes

-If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+* If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

 Does this store well?
 Looking to get a jump on Christmas goodies but would hate for them to go bad.
 Thanks!